dynatrace-oss/barista/src/lib/overlay/README.md

 The trigger has keyboard support: It opens the overlay on `SPACE` and `ENTER` when focused and closes the open overlay on `ESCAPE`.

+When an overlay is active and the trigger gets destroyed, the overlay will be dismissed as well.

 ### Options & properties

 | Name | Type | Default | Description |